inertia186/obarc/README.md

 {"image_hashes": ["a89810619833ef29d373c124ce05f362a313929e"], "success": true}
 ```

+## Docmentation
+  * [Session](http://www.rubydoc.info/github/inertia186/obarc/master/OBarc/Session) - Most of what you need in your app is explained here.

 ## Get in touch!

 If you're using OBarc, I'd love to hear from you.
 Drop me a line and tell me what you think!